 How does object detection in video analytics happen?

-Real time object detection in video feeds has been a possibility for years by the creation of algorithms such as Mask R-CNN or YOLO.
-These algorithms come pre-made and ready to use for detecting the difference between objects in a field of view.
-For example, they allow video analyzing programs to detect objects such as vehicles, people, traffic lights, etc. in real-time.
-These objects are labelled, and can be used for tasks such as vehicle or people-counting in crowded areas.
+Real-time Object Detection in video feeds has been a possibility for years by the emergence of algorithms such as Mask R-CNN or YOLO.
+These algorithms come pre-made and ready to detect the difference between objects in a field of view.
+For example, they allow video analyzing programs to detect and track objects such as vehicles, people, traffic lights, etc., in real-time.
+These objects are labeled and can be used for tasks such as vehicles or people-counting in crowded areas.

 Motion detection and video analytics

 Video motion detection is a way of defining activity in a scene by analyzing the differences in a series of images.
 Video motion detection is usually carried out by processes such as frame referencing or pixel matching.